IgorDrgonec/VectorBT-Flask/docs/docs/documentation/portfolio/index.md

 size granularity, the (potentially) filled order size is zero, thus the order should be ignored.
 Ignored orders have no effect on the trading environment and are simply, well, *ignored*.
-But sometimes, when the user has specific requirements and vectorbt cannot execute them, the status will become "Rejected", indicating that the request could not be fulfilled and an error can be thrown if this was wanted.
+But sometimes, when the user has specific requirements and vectorbt cannot execute them, the status will become "Rejected", indicating that the request could not be fulfilled and an error can be thrown if wanted.

 For example, let's try to buy more than possible: